Pioneer P-31: Mission

 The spacecraft was launched on Atlas vehicle 91D coupled to Thor-Able upper stages including an Able solid propellant third stage on 15 December 1960.
-The launch was uneventful until T+66 seconds when a severe axial disturbance was recorded, followed by rapid loss of LOX tank pressure and changes in the Atlas's engine exhaust indicative of oxidizer starvation.
-At T+73 seconds, the Atlas experienced total structural breakup and loss of telemetry.
-The upper stages continued transmitting data until impact with the ocean.
+The launch was uneventful until T+66 seconds when a severe axial disturbance was recorded, followed by rapid loss of LOX tank pressure.
+The Atlas's engines continued operating for five more seconds.
+The booster pitched down and final structural breakup and loss of telemetry occurred at T+74 seconds.
 The payload fell into the Atlantic Ocean 12 to 20 km from Cape Canaveral in about 20 m deep water.
 A Navy salvage operation recovered parts of the launch vehicle and the payload.
 The immediate cause of the failure was unclear, but thought to be related to either the adapter mating the Able stages to the Atlas coming loose and being rammed into the LOX tank or else aerodynamic buffeting on the launch vehicle.
-The recovered Able second stage showed no sign that engine ignition or operation had taken place, and the most probable cause of the failure was believed to be aerodynamic flexing of the Able adapter which then ruptured the Atlas's LOX tank.
-The crippled booster continued to fly for a few seconds afterwards, but the structural collapse of the Atlas's forward section combined with the loss of LOX pressure to the propellant feed system resulted in engine shutdown and vehicle self-destruction.
+The recovered Able second stage showed no sign that engine ignition or operation had taken place, and the most probable cause of the failure was believed to be aerodynamic flexing of the Able adapter which then ruptured the Atlas's LOX tank and caused the upper stages to break off the stack.
+The crippled booster continued to fly for a few seconds afterward, but the structural collapse of the Atlas's forward section combined with the loss of LOX pressure to the propellant feed system resulted in engine shutdown and vehicle self-destruction.

 As a result of this failure and Mercury-Atlas 1 five months earlier due to a similar episode of aerodynamic bending in the forward portion of the LOX tank, GD/A began requiring that all Atlas upper stage/payload combinations undergo proper structural dynamics testing.

 The failure was described as "especially disappointing" since it was the final launch in the Able probe series as its successor, the Ranger program, was in the works.
 In the end, the US space program would not see a completely successful lunar probe until Ranger 7 four years later.
 It also marked the final launch in the first generation of lunar probes, which used direct ascent trajectories and would give way to the second generation probes which had parking orbits.